 Manage every relationship with catering CRM

 From marketing and sales to customer service and business development, our catering CRM tools let you track thousands of details regarding your clients, prospects, vendors and venue partners.
 Manage leads as they move through your sales pipeline.
 Track customer history and communications.
 Manage vendor assignments and venue bookings.
-View it all via at-a-glance dashboards and reports.
+View it all via at-a-glance dashboards and detailed event reports.
 And integrate with other applications like Quickbooks, Xero, Salesforce and MailChimp.

 Stay on top of event bookings and food orders

 The last thing you want to get wrong is a booking date or an order detail.
-Our color-coded event bookings calendar ensures you never double-book a client, shows your availability and lets you schedule appointments and calls (and sync with other e-calendars).
+Our color-coded event bookings tools and calendar ensures you never double-book a client, shows your availability and lets you schedule appointments and calls (and sync with other e-calendars).
 Plus track order details for each event for the lifetime of each order, including delivery schedules and packing instructions.